LAION-AI/audio-dataset/README.md

 Preprocessed dataset & webdataset: all the preprocessed dataset & webdataset are stored in (TBD) (TODO: figure out a place to save).
 If you contribute to process a new dataset, please move the final webdataset to the above location.

+## Contribute

+To contribute, please make a branch of yourself and make pull requests to the main branch.

+If you contribute to process a new dataset, please add your scripts to `data_preprocess`folder.

+If you contribute to process a new dataset, please move the final webdataset to the [TODO: determine location].